bcat1023/Red/README.md

+# This was just forked from ytm-dlp and is still in progress

-# ytm-dlp-gui
+# Red Music Hoarder
 <!-- ![logo](https://raw.githubusercontent.com/RENOMIZER/ytm-dlp-gui/main/src/images/icon.ico) -->

-> An ElectronJS app for downloading music off Youtube Music
+> Red Music Hoarder (or Red for short) makes it easy to get mp3 files for your iPod of Youtube Music

+*Future releases will include better metadata tagging...*

 [![License](https://img.shields.io/badge/License-MIT-green)](https://github.com/RENOMIZER/ytm-dlp-gui/blob/main/LICENSE)

-This app allows you to download audio off YouTube and YouTube Music in best quality available, change its metadata (such as title, artist's name, and genre) and save it in MP3, OPUS, M4A or FLAC format.
+This app allows you to download audio off YouTube and YouTube Music and get it ready to save to your iPod.

 ## How to use it?